[img src=http://usoofillinois.org/wp-content/flagallery/uso-history/thumbs/thumbs_nancy-sinatra-with-troops.jpg]00Nancy Sinatra With The Troops

 In September of 2001, once again, USO’s across the nation and throughout the world answer the call to serve our warriors in support of Operation Enduring Freedom.
 Recognizing the benefit a USO could provide at Illinois’ top tourist destination, the USO of Illinois opened a new site in Chicago’s historic Navy Pier on June 14, 2002.

 To better serve military on the go, in need of respite, the USO of Illinois opened its the USO American Airlines Cyber Canteen in O’Hare International Airport’s Terminal 3 on Friday, December 10, 2010.
-Thanks to support and partnership of American Airlines, the facility is unlike any other in the nation, with the special advantage of being inside of security, so service members can access the facility with ease as they are travelling.
+Thanks to the support and partnership of American Airlines, the facility is unlike any other in the nation, with the special advantage of being inside of security, so service members can access the facility with ease as they are traveling.

 Less than one year later, the USO of Illinois opened its 6th facility, USO Rock Island, in September of 2011 on Rock Island Arsenal, Rock Island, Illinois.
 The facility is positioned to support a vibrant military community in the Quad-Cities area, over 50,000 military and military family members within a 150-mile radius.